ellelang/LRs/Vocabulary Grocery.md

 - Tell me about it: I completely agree, I know
 - Soul sister: in this case; you think EXACTLY like me—it’s as if we were twins!
 - Common courtesy:   something   that   we   normally   do   which   is   considered courteous—holding the door for someone
+  - Courteous: ['kɜːtjəs] Someone who is courteous is polite and respectful to other people.
 - The upper  hand:  the  advantage,  control, the superior position
 - Tag:a game where one child has to touch another child and so on and so forth!
 - Pair of bullets: a pair of aces!
 - A flush:  all  five  cards  having  the  same  suit!
 There  are  four  suits—hearts,diamonds, clubs and spades

+### 5/18/2019

+- Reputation:image
+- Tackling:trying to solve/resolve
+- Tough issues: controversial topics/problems
+- Taking on ~: tackling ~
+- Campaign:an   operation/event   that   tries   to   bring   attention   to   a   certain plight/hardship/cause...an “advertising campaign”is a method to “teach the public”about a certain product that will “solve their problems”
+- Encourage:persuade
+- Talks:discussions
+- Urging:suggesting that, pushing
+- Baristas:coffee-makers...the people who “make”your coffee at the coffee shops.
+- Broach:bring up
+- Initiative: campaign
+- Launched:started, kicked off
+- Ad:advertisement
+- The text: the words, the letters
+- Against a ~ background: on a ~ background, superimposed over a ~ background
+  - superimposed: to place or lay over or above something <superimposed images> <superimposed a formula on the stories>
+- Much like it: just like it, very similar to it
+- Edition:issue, copy
+- Companywide:throughout the company,all over thecompany
+- Engage:start
+- With regard to: regarding, when it comes to, in the area of
+- Prior to: beforeImplementation:launchingParticularly:especially
+- Those:people
+- Greatly: very much, largely

+- Resulting:concurrent (as a result of)
+- Tensions:civil unrest